tsg-iitkgp/OnBoarding/TechTeam.md

 - Weekly meeting should be held with the team to check progress on the assigned issues, help the team, give learning tasks etc.
 - Issues are to be assigned on GitHub based on the current work: the issues need to be small and independent enough that each team member can do it independently or with at max two-three members together.
 - The PRs are to be reviewed and then new issues are to be assigned.
 Issues should have the team members as assignees as well as they should be detailed enough to not create confusion.
-- The Tech Coordinator as well as the erstwhile team seniors should be available to help the assignees over a call or other forms of communication.
+- The Technology Coordinator as well as the erstwhile team seniors should be available to help the assignees over a call or other forms of communication.
 Meeting for all tasks is very tedious and cannot be followed all the time, and hence it'll get avoided in the long run.
 - It is encouraged to have 1:1s with each team member to discuss their role, and updates on tasks, progress and what work they want to pick up.

 The above is a rough method and should be followed with enough flexibility to make the team function well.